Same-sex marriage in New Mexico: Public opinion

-A June 2011 Public Policy Polling survey found that 42% of New Mexico voters thought same-sex marriage should be legal, while 48% thought it should be illegal and 10% were not sure.
-A separate question in the same survey found that 68% of New Mexico voters supported the legal recognition of same-sex couples, with 37% supporting same-sex marriage, 31% supporting civil unions, 30% opposing all legal recognition, and 2% not sure.
-A December 2011 survey by the same polling organization found that 45% of New Mexico voters thought same-sex marriage should be legal, while 43% thought it should be illegal and 12% were not sure.
-A separate question in the same survey found that 67% of New Mexico voters supported the legal recognition of same- sex couples, with 42% supporting same-sex marriage, 25% supporting civil unions, 32% opposing all legal recognition, and 2% not sure.
+The June 2011 Public Policy Polling (PPP) survey found that 42% of New Mexico voters thought same-sex marriage should be legal, while 48% thought it should be illegal and 10% were not sure.
+A separate question in the same survey found that 68% of voters supported the legal recognition of same-sex couples, with 37% supporting same-sex marriage, 31% supporting civil unions, 30% opposing all legal recognition, and 2% being undecided.
+The December 2011 survey by the same polling organization found that 45% of New Mexico voters thought same-sex marriage should be legal, while 43% thought it should be illegal and 12% were not sure.
+A separate question in the same survey found that 67% of voters supported the legal recognition of same-sex couples, with 42% supporting same-sex marriage, 25% supporting civil unions, 32% opposing all legal recognition, and 2% being undecided.
+The March 2014 PPP survey showed that 74% of voters supported the legal recognition of same-sex couples, with 45% supporting same-sex marriage, 29% supporting civil unions, 24% opposing all legal recognition, and 2% being unsure.

-A poll conducted by the Anzalone Liszt Grove Research for organizations backing the campaign "Why Marriage Matters New Mexico" between September 18–22, 2013 showed that 51% of polled voters responded in favor of same-sex marriage, with 42% opposed to the idea.
-The remaining 7 percent did not know or refused to answer.
-The company surveyed 502 registered voters statewide by phone.
-The margin of error was plus or minus 4.4 percentage points.

-A March 2014 Public Policy Polling survey found that 47% of New Mexico voters thought same-sex marriage should be legal, while 45% thought it should be illegal and 7% were not sure.
-A separate question in the same survey found that 74% of New Mexico voters supported the legal recognition of same-sex couples, with 45% supporting same-sex marriage, 29% supporting civil unions, 24% opposing all legal recognition, and 2% not sure.

-A 2015 Public Religion Research Institute (PRRI) survey found that 58% of New Mexico respondents supported same-sex marriage, while 34% remained opposed.
-A 2017 PRRI poll found that 63% of New Mexico residents supported same-sex marriage, while 30% opposed it and 7% were unsure.
-A survey conducted by the same polling organization between March 8 and November 9, 2021 showed that 68% of respondents supported same-sex marriage, while 31% opposed and 1% were undecided.